The roster application maintains the team rosters for players in

 find the entity’s attributes and related entities, is created by calling

-method of the query object.
-This sets the FROM
+the from method of the query object.
+This sets the FROM clause of

 the query.